 Key Takeaways

-- A few stores in Canada offer credit cards that offer financing.
+- Some retailers in Canada issue credit cards that offer installment plan financing.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.